Speak to a Friendly Routing Expert Now:

 As a route owner, you might need to sign a contract with the brand you work for, which should indicate all the details about the payment terms.

-Usually, there is a commission percentage for the number of deliveries done in a route.
+Usually, there is a commission percentage for the number of deliveries done on a route.
 As the route owner, you will receive the payment weekly.

-For example, if you have bought a route with FedEx and have agreed on a 15% commission, you will receive the cash payment weekly for the number of deliveries done for the week.
+For example, if you have bought a route with FedEx and have agreed on a 15% commission, you will receive a cash payment weekly for the number of deliveries done for the week.

 The payment flow is continuous, which is one of the greatest things about owning a delivery route business.

-What Is the Relationship between the Owner and Supplier?
+What Is the Relationship between the Owner and the Supplier?

 As the route owner, you are the operator who works independently to deliver items in your territory.
 The supplier is the supplier of the product you deliver on your route.